About the service

 What if my child does not pass one of these tests?

-If your child does not pass the hearing test we will refer him or her to the Royal London Hospital for more detailed tests in a soundproofed room.
+If your child does not pass the hearing test we will refer him or her to the local audiology team for more detailed tests in a soundproofed room.
 There are several reasons why a child may not pass the test.
 For example, it is quite common for repeated coughs and colds to cause congestion and fluid to fill the space behind the eardrum resulting in hearing loss.
 Although not permanent, this type of hearing loss can still affect a child’s progress in school.

 If your child does not pass the vision test, depending on the extent of vision loss, the School Health Team will arrange a direct referral to the Royal London Hospital or will advise seeing your local optician.